hardaker/draft-pwouters-powerbind/README.md

    "split zones".
 Specifically, it's not a fault of DNSSEC -- DNSSEC was not designed to protect against this use case.

-   [Wes note: we should switch to .example as the TLD instead of including .org in the chain with a problem; leaving it as is for now]

-   Exposing such targeted attacks would require transparency audit infrastructure similar to what is deployed for PKIX ([RFC6962]).
+   Exposing such targeted attacks requires a transparency audit infrastructure similar to what is deployed for PKIX ([RFC6962]).
    However, a DNSSEC version would need to log significantly more data, as all signed DNS data used by a DNSKEY must be recorded in order to